Frequently Asked Questions

 We’ve put together a list of the most common questions that we get asked.
 If your question hasn’t been answered, please get in touch with us via our contact page or phone 1300 842 850.

-Barefoot Physiotherapists are trained in all standard Physiotherapy techniques (joint mobilisation, muscle releases, muscle activation, education and advice) as well as higher levels of training in nerve releases, Western Acupuncture and Dry Needling and specific muscle rehabilitation.
+Barefoot Physiotherapists are trained in all standard Physiotherapy techniques (joint mobilisation, muscle releases, muscle activation, education and advice) as well as higher levels of training in nerve releases, Thoracic Ring Approach (LJ Lee), Western Acupuncture and Dry Needling and specific muscle rehabilitation.

 How long will it take to get results?

-It’s often possible to notice results in the first session.
+It’s often possible to notice changes in the first session.
 For most people, our treatment compared to standard Physio or other types of treatment, results in total recovery time being shorter.
-This means fewer total visits and lower overall cost.
 Once these results occur, we outline a time-frame for recovery, indicating how many treatment sessions you need, and how rapidly you are likely to recover fully.

 Why are you sometimes not treating the bit that hurts?